MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/cloud-app-security-for-your-office-365-dev-test-environment.md

  **Summary:** Configure and demonstrate Office 365 Cloud App Security in your Office 365 dev/test environment.

-Office 365 Cloud App Security, previously known as Office 365 Advanced Security Management, allows you to create policies that monitor for and inform you of suspicious activities in your Office 365 subscription, so that you can investigate and take possible remediation action.
+Office 365 Cloud App Security, previously known as Office 365 Advanced Security Management, lets you create policies that monitor for and inform you of suspicious activities in your Office 365 subscription, so that you can investigate and take possible remediation action.
 For more information, see [Overview of Cloud App Security in Office 365](https://support.office.com/article/Overview-of-Advanced-Security-Management-in-Office-365-81f0ee9a-9645-45ab-ba56-de9cbccab475).

 With the instructions in this article, you enable and test Cloud App Security in your Office 365 trial subscription.